l0g1x/DUO-Camera-ROS/README.md

 DUO-Camera-ROS
 ==============

-ROS driver for DUO Stereo camera(s).
-Specify which camera you are using in your launch file, if it is a custom DUO solution, specify the the camera specifications in the launch parameters.
+This package is a ROS stereo camera driver for DUO cameras.

+The package can act as either a regular camera driver outputing a left and right camera image, or it can act purely as a stereo camera, outputing a disparity image, and a PointCloud2.
+The user is not limited to one or the other, both left/right camera images can be provided at the same time as disparity and PointCloud2.

+This driver works ONLY with DUO3D (http://duo3d.com/) cameras.
+Utilizing the optimized DUO Dense3D library, eliminates the need for other disparity calculation nodes.

-There are two different nodes, each with their own respective launch file:
+There are two different nodes:

+	- duo_node: 			Generic DUO Camera driver (Left/Right image data)
-	- duo_node: 		Plain ROS camera driver that interfaces the DUO camera using the optimized DUO SDK/API
+	- duo_dense3d_node: 	Stereo Camera driver using DUO Dense3D Library
-		- duo_node.launch: Launches this node with custom user specifications for camera settings
-	- duo_dense3d_node: 	Same functionality as duo_node, except also implements the Dense3d DUO Library which processes image disparity (Same thing as stereo_image_proc, except alot more efficient)
-		- duo_dense3d_node.launch: Launches everything needed to get a disparity image, based on user specificied parameters for the camera specifications